-11.0 ELECTRICITY
+10.0 ELECTRICITY

-11.1 Underground electricity services must be provided to the development in accordance with the standards and requirements of the relevant service provider.
+10.1 Electricity services must be provided to the development in accordance with the standards and requirements of the relevant service provider.

-12.0 TELECOMMUNICATIONS
+11.0 TELECOMMUNICATIONS

-12.1 Underground telecommunications services must be provided to the development in accordance with the standards and requirements of the relevant service provider.
+11.1 Telecommunications services must be provided to the development in accordance with the standards and requirements of the relevant service provider.
+Unless otherwise stipulated by telecommunications legislation at the time of installation, this includes all necessary pits and pipes, and conduits that provide a connection to the telecommunications network.

-13.0 ASSET MANAGEMENT
+12.0 ASSET MANAGEMENT

-13.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council.

-13.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
-This includes the reinstatement of any existing traffic signs or pavement markings that may have been removed or damaged.
+- 12.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 12.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
+This includes the reinstatement of any existing traffic signs or pavement markings that may have been removed or damaged. - 12.3 'As Constructed' information pertaining to assets to be handed over to Council and those which may have an impact on Council's existing and future assets must be provided prior to the commencement of the use.
+This information must be provided in accordance with the Asset Design and As Constructed Manual (ADAC).